enolive/why-tdd/why-tdd.md

 # The Bad

-our main problems and how we conquered them
+our main problems and how we encountered them